mitshell/libmich/libmich/asn1/README_ASN1.md

 =============

 ASN.1 means *Abstract Syntax Notation 1*.

-This is a language to describe data structures in a machine-independent way.
-Information described thanks to the ASN.1 language can then be transferred between machines thanks to encoding / decoding rules, such as BER (Basic Encoding Rules) or PER (Packed Encoding Rules).
+This is a language to describe data types and structures in a machine-independent way.
+Information described with the ASN.1 language can then be transferred  between machines thanks to encoding / decoding rules, such as BER (Basic Encoding Rules), PER (Packed Encoding Rules), DER (Distinguished Encoding Rules), XER (XML Encoding Rules), ...

 Where can I find online ressources about ASN.1